-- Release the Exposure Switch to stop X-ray emission if an emergency occurs during the imaging acquisition. - The operator must follow the X-ray safety regulation and guidelines during the operation.

-- The operator must keep vocal/visual contact with the patient during the image acquisition. - Do not operate the PC during exposure.
+Release the Exposure Switch to stop X-ray emission if an emergency occurs during the imaging acquisition.
+The operator must follow the X-ray safety regulation and guidelines during the operation.
+The operator must keep vocal/visual contact with the patient during the image acquisition.
+Do not operate the PC during exposure.
+IMPORTANT Ask patients to close their eyes during the operation.
+Ask patients to hold their breath and stop swallowing during the image acquisition.
+Ask patients to stay in their positions until the Temple Supports are open again.

-- Ask patients to close their eyes during the operation. - Ask patients to hold their breath and stop swallowing during the image acquisition. - Ask patients to stay in their positions until the Temple Supports are open again. - Move out of the X-ray room and close the door.
-1. - 2.
+- 1. Move out of the X-ray room and close the door. - 2.
 Press and hold down the Exposure Switch until image acquisition is completed.

-Yellow: X-ray On
+Yellow : X-ray On

+NOTICE The image appears on the screen.
-During X-ray exposure, the status appears as follows.

-- The LED light of the Exposure Switch turns yellow. - The LED light on the top of the equipment turns yellow.

-- An alert sound comes out to indicate that X-ray emission is currently underway. - On Console Software, the radiation mark turns yellow, and "X-RAY" changes to "X-RAY ON."
+NOTICE During X-ray exposure, the status appears as follows.
+The LED light of the Exposure Switch turns yellow.
+The LED light on the top of the equipment turns yellow.
+An alert sound comes out to indicate that X-ray emission is currently underway.
+On Console Software, the radiation mark turns yellow, and "X-RAY" changes to "X-RAY ON."